huggingface/tokenizers/docs/source/quicktour.rst

         :end-before: END encode_batch
         :dedent: 4

-The output is then a list of :class:`~tokenizers.Encoding` objects like the ones we saw before.
+The output is then a list of :entity:`Encoding` objects like the ones we saw before.
 You can process together as many texts as you like, as long as it fits in memory.

-To process a batch of sentences pairs, pass two lists to the :meth:`~tokenizers.Tokenizer.encode_batch` method: the list of sentences A and the list of sentences
+To process a batch of sentences pairs, pass two lists to the :entity:`Tokenizer.encode_batch` method: the list of sentences A and the list of sentences
 B:

 .. only:: python